sammyd/iOS8-day-by-day-book/manuscript/about-this-book.md

 resources for this.
 - An introduction or exploration of finer points in Swift.
 Chapter 1 will cover some of the headline issues, but the rest is left to the reader.
 - A deep-dive into every new feature/framework in iOS8.
-This is designed to be enough to make you aware of what features are available, and how to get started with them.
+This book is designed to be enough to make you aware of what features are available, and how to get started with them.
 Once you've got to that point, you'll be at home with the documentation.
 - Recantation of the documentation.
 The book is very much designed to be